Welcome to the Solve ME/CFS Initiative (Solve M.E.) Advocacy Corner

 Here you will find current actions, local campaigns, and helpful tools to empower your story to make change.
 We work proudly with other organizations, stakeholders, and advocates both inside and outside of the ME/CFS community.

-SMCI’s key advocacy goals include:
+Solve M.E.’s key advocacy goals include:

 - Expand and Accelerate Research Investment for ME/CFS